yuyouxixi/x2-gaussian/README.md

 ## News

-* 2025.10.17: Training code, data, and models have been released.
+* 2025.10.27: Datasets have been released [here](https://huggingface.co/datasets/vortex778/X2GS).
 Welcome to have a try!
+* 2025.10.17: Training code has been released.
 * 2025.06.26: Our work has been accepted to ICCV 2025.
 * 2025.03.27: Our paper is available on [arxiv](https://arxiv.org/abs/2503.21779).